-A Psychology degree provides you with a scientific understanding of mind, brain and behaviour.
+A Psychology degree provides you with a scientific understanding of human experience, including behaviour, mental processes, emotions and development.
 Alongside the academic content of the programme you will gain transferable skills, including the capacity for self-directed, reflective learning and project management.

 Why St Mary's?

-The Psychology Degree at St Mary’s provides a BPS accredited route.
-Graduation through the accredited route confers eligibility for the Graduate Basis for Chartered Membership with the British Psychological Society (provided the minimum qualification of second class honours is achieved).
+The BSc Psychology programme is accredited by the British Psychological Society.
+Graduation through the accredited route means that you will be eligibile for the Graduate Basis for Chartered Membership with the British Psychological Society.

-The staff are research active and their work covers areas such as the psychological effects of brain damage, attentional biases associated with anxiety, intergenerational relationships within the family context, and factors and perceptions in social inequality.
+Staff are research active and their work covers areas such as non-traditional romantic relationships, understanding intergroup relationships, attentional biases associated with anxiety, intergenerational relationships within the family context, and the performance of gender identities in dance classes.

 A Student View

-Psychology at St Mary's scored 97% for Organisation and Management in the 2015 National Student Survey.
+Psychology at St Mary's scored 94% for overall satisfaction in the 2016 National Student Survey.